Welcome to the next interview in our interview series where renowned mile and point gurus share their insights on having Big Travel with Small Money!

 What do you now know about collecting miles and points which you wish you knew when you started out?

-The one thing I regret the most is not getting started churning credit cards sooner than I did.
+The one thing I regret the most is not getting started with credit cards sooner than I did.
 I could have earned millions of American Airline miles from Citi cards and lifetime status with American Airlines.
 Thankfully there seem to be more and more points on the way from the banks so all is not lost!
 I do my best to keep the best deals up on my blog as I see you do as well.

 What would your readers be surprised to know about you?